ius-csg/cslabs-webapp/README.md

 #### Official IDE

 The official IDE for this project will be [WebStorm](https://www.jetbrains.com/webstorm/).
-If you haven't already applied for student licensing, do so [here](https://www.jetbrains.com/student/) with you ius email address.
+If you haven't already applied for student licensing, do so [here](https://www.jetbrains.com/student/) with your ius email address.
 This let's you have all of Jetbrain's products for free for a year.

 See the [Linting](#linting) section to make sure the linter is running in WebStorm.